 VMware identifies security issues using standard nomenclature from Common Vulnerabilities and Exposures (CVE), Ubuntu Security Notices (USN), and other third-party sources.
-For more information about security fixes in core Pivotal Platform code or packaged dependencies, see Ops Manager v2.7 Release Notes and Pivotal Application Service v2.7 Release Notes.
+For more information about security fixes in core Ops Manager code or packaged dependencies, see Ops Manager v2.7 Release Notes and Pivotal Application Service v2.7 Release Notes.

-The Pivotal Application Security Team maintains a running list of security fixes in Pivotal Platform and Pivotal Platform dependencies.
-To see their most recent findings, see Pivotal Application Security Team on the Pivotal website.
+The Pivotal Application Security Team maintains a running list of security fixes in Ops Manager and Ops Manager dependencies.
+To see their most recent findings, see Pivotal Application Security Team on the VMware Tanzu website.

 This section describes Pivotal’s software development processes and explains compliance and regulatory standards to which Pivotal software adheres.

 Pivotal’s development process relies on a strict workflow with continuous automated testing.
 Pivotal R&D does not separate engineering and testing teams.
 Rather, every Pivot on each engineering team is responsible for ensuring the quality of their code.
 They write tests for all of the software components that they develop, often before writing the software itself.

 With every software change, automated build pipelines trigger these tests for the new software component and for everything it touches.
 If a new code check-in does not pass its tests or causes a failure elsewhere, it pauses the build pipeline for the entire team, or sometimes all of Pivotal R&D. The transparency of this process encourages developers to work together to address code issues quickly.